Kavajë: City Planning

 Kavajë's General Regulatory Masterplan was drafted in 1994 and approved in that same year by the district council.
 In the masterplan the city extended over an area of 760 ha and was spatially divided into several functional zoning schemes.
-The Functional Zoning Regulation and The Functional Zoning Map of 2007 divided the city into the following: 1)Inhabited Zone, 2)City Center Zone, 3)Economic Zone, 4)Green Zone, 5)Sports Zone, 6)Hospital Zone, 7)Cemetery Zone.
+The Functional Zoning Regulation and The Functional Zoning Map of 2007 divided the city into the following: 1) Inhabited Zone, 2) City Center Zone, 3) Economic Zone, 4) Green Zone, 5) Sports Zone, 6) Hospital Zone, 7) Cemetery Zone.

 The aforementioned Functional Zoning Regulation and The Functional Zoning Map are prepared over a period of 3–5 years.
 In addition, partial plans are laid out for each of the zoning areas.
-Each plan studies the development of the area, where to set up a school, a kindergarten, a park, a recreational area, etc.

-The new City Center Masterplan devised by Tirana-based architecture studio "Atelier4" was approved in 2007.
+Each plan studies the development of the area, where to set up a school, a kindergarten, a park, a recreational area, etc. The new City Center Masterplan devised by Tirana-based architecture studio "Atelier4" was approved in 2007.
 The plan covered an area of 40.5 ha which included the historic city center, the creation of a new administrative center, a cultural center and a commercial center.

+Under the governance of the Socialist Party, in 2014, Kavajë became part of the “Rilindja Urbane e Qyteteve” (Urban Renaissance of Cities) initiative, which aimed to rehabilitate urban centers across Albania.
+While the project modernized Kavajë’s infrastructure with a new municipal building, a 2.5 km reconstructed entrance road, and a 3,200 m² park, it also faced criticism for replacing historic shady trees with palm trees, making the city center less walkable due to the heat.

+The rehabilitation was controversial for demolishing the “Obelisk of Democracy” (Two Fingers monument), which symbolized Albania’s anti-communist struggle in the 1990s.
+The monument, an emblem of the fight for democracy, was replaced with a red-and-black version that was widely criticized for its aesthetic.
+A fountain now occupies its original location.
+The Democratic Party condemned the demolition as an attack on Kavajë’s democratic history, while then-mayor Elvis Rroshi defended it, framing the changes as part of the city’s urban modernization, and even suggested sending the demolished monument to the Democratic Party’s headquarters in Tirana by helicopter.